AnnaFromPoland/thrifty-cook/README.md

 # USER MANUAL TABLE OF CONTENTS

 1. Software Description & Key Features 👀
+2. Documentation & Video Presentation 🎬
-2. System Requirements 💯
+3. System Requirements 💯
-3. Set-up Guide 🐣
+4. Set-up Guide 🐣
-4. How-to Tutorials 🎬
+5. How-to Tutorials 🎬
 - How to find a recipe
 - How to add recipe/s to the shopping list
 - How to view, edit & clear shopping list
 - How to add a recipe to favourites (starred)
-5. Contributors & Support 💬
+6. Contributors & Support 💬

 ----------------------------------------------------